bazelbuild/rules_pkg/pkg/README.md

 ## Release Notes

-Version 0.3.0 requires Bazel 3.2.0 or above.
+Version 0.3.0 or later requires Bazel 3.2.0 or later.

 ## Overview